SoluzioniFutura/anpr-github-privacy-check/README.md

 # anpr-github-privacy-check

-This nodejs project executes an ExpressJs web server that exposes a [GitHub webhook](https://developer.github.com/webhooks) compliant endpoint at `/github` POST endpoint.
+This NodeJs project executes an ExpressJs web server that exposes a [GitHub webhook](https://developer.github.com/webhooks) compliant endpoint at `/github` POST endpoint.